 Free soloing combines the previous two terms we’ve discussed.
 When free soloing, the climber is alone on the wall, free climbing, with no rope.
 This is the most dangerous form of climbing as any mistake resulting in a fall leads to certain injuries or death.

-So why do it?
+So why free solo?
 The dedicated free soloist usually views free soloing as the purest, freest, and most efficient form of climbing and chases the unique feeling it can bring.

 Free soloists also typically have unique perspectives on risk-taking and are able to justify their seemingly dangerous actions.
 The most notorious free soloists in the world are Alex Honnold and Dean Potter.